Lenca: Spanish conquest

 Monument to Lempira, Lencan sovereign ruler.

-During the conquest, its towns were evangelized.
+During the conquest, Lenca towns were evangelized.
 Some more conservative communities resisted converting to Catholicism, while others converted more peacefully.
-At the time of the Spanish conquest only Five Lencas are named in the documents of that time: Antú Silan Ulap, Lempira, Mota, Entepica, and Guancince.
+Only five Lencas are named in conquest-era Spanish documents: Antú Silan Ulap, Lempira, Mota, Entepica, and Guancince.

 Lempira organized a war of resistance that lasted about twelve years and ended with his death in 1537.
 When the Spaniards arrived, their population, together with that of the Pipil and Poqomam, was 116,000 to 300,000 souls.
 Other estimates speak that the Lencas themselves numbered 300,000 (1520s) and about 25,000 in 1550.

-The Lempira resistance and defense of 1537-1538 managed to arm more than 30,000 warriors, indicating a large population, but some mention that the population in 1537 was barely 15,000 souls and it dropped to 8,000 two years later due to diseases brought from the European continent.
+The Lempira resistance and defense of 1537-1538 managed to arm more than 30,000 warriors, indicating a large population, but some mention that the population in 1537 was barely 15,000 and it dropped to 8,000 two years later due to diseases brought from the European continent.

 Mota led the Lenca war defence in the surrounding settlement of Gracias a Dios, in the current department of Lempira and the exterior Coco River in Miskito territories from the Spaniards; Entepica was chief of Piraera and lord of Cerquín.